How Does a Reverse Mortgage Work?

 With a reverse mortgage there is no penalty to pay off a reverse mortgage at any time after the loan is secured.
 The “notion that you lose title or the bank owns the property for reverse mortgage borrowers is completely untrue”.
 Just like the bank doesn’t own the property for people who secure a forward mortgage.

 Unlike many loans, however, a reverse mortgage is a non recourse loan, which means that the borrowers (or next of kind) can never owe more money than what the property is worth when the loan is due.
-That is a very good thing.
+That is a very good thing, especially for jumbo reverse mortgages in California.
 These loans are also insured by the federal government who keep tabs on the lenders to make sure they play by the rules.